Recent Matters of Particular Interest

 Structured Products Cases

-Page Perry is presently representing clients who bought structured products.
+Page Perry has recently represented clients who bought structured products.
 These products are complex, option-driven financial products that purport to pay higher yields.
 They are often marketed as offering safety but in reality are nothing more than the unsecured debt of the issuer.
 They are generally overpriced and illiquid.
 Most clients do not understand these complex products and, in many cases, neither do the brokers who sold the products.

 - Structured Notes